-Moreover, these optimizations involve tradeoffs specific to hardware parameters such as the cache hierarchic the memory consistency model, and relative costs of local and remote cache access, and so are not portable be tween different hardware types.
-Often, they are not ever applicable to future generations of the same architecture Typically, because of these difficulties, a scalability problem must affect a substantial group of users before it wil receive developer attention.
+Moreover, these optimizations involve trade cific to hardware parameters such as the cache hierarch tween different hardware types.
+Often, they are not ever applicable to future generations of the same architecture Typically, because of these difficulties, a scalability prob-lem must affect a substantial group of users before it wil receive developer attention.